-DOF issued a Preliminary BIF covering the decision to sell approximately 25 acres of spruce timber from state lands in the Nenana Ridge Road 1 Mile area for commercial sale on November 1, 2023.
-DOF considered all written comments received during the 30-day review period.
-Responses to the comments are listed in Section VII.
+DOF issued a Preliminary BIF on 7/19/24 covering the decision to sell approximately 82 acres of spruce sawtimber from state lands in the Nenana Ridge Road area in a competitive bid sale for commercial use.
+DOF considered all written comments received during the 36-day review period.
+Responses to the comments are listed in Appendix A.

-This document is the final BIF for the NC-1820-F timber sale area.
-An eligible person affected by this decision, and who provided timely written comment or public hearing testimony to the department, may appeal the decision to the DNR Commissioner per AS 44.37.011 and 11 AAC 02.
+This document is the final BIF for NC-1978-F. An eligible person affected by this decision, and who provided timely written comment or public hearing testimony to the department, may appeal the decision to the DNR Commissioner per AS 44.37.011 and 11 AAC 02.

 Step 4: Forest Land Use Plans (AS 38.05.112).
 Prior to authorizing harvest of timber on any area greater than 10 acres, the DOF must adopt a site-specific Forest Land Use Plan (FLUP) for the harvest area.
-DOF issued a draft FLUP concurrently with the PBIF and will adopt the final FLUP following review of comments.
+DOF will prepare FLUP(s) for the harvest area within the overall sale area covered by this BIF.
 FLUPs specify the site, size, timing, and harvest methods for harvest unit within the sale area.
 FLUPs also address site-specific requirements for access construction and maintenance, reforestation, and multiple use management.
-Draft FLUPs will be based on additional field work, agency and community consultation, and site-specific analyses by the DOF, and will be subject to public and agency review.
+FLUPs are based on additional field work, agency and community consultation, and site-specific analyses by the DOF, and are subject to public and agency review.

 Step 5: Timber sales and contracts.
-Following adoption of the final best interest finding, and completion of the FLUP, DOF will offer the timber for sale by auctioning competitive sales and/or negotiating some sales with purchasers.
+Following adoption of the final BIF, and completion of the FLUP, DOF will offer the timber for sale by auctioning competitive sales and/or negotiating some sales with purchasers.
 The Division will sign a contract with the winning bidder for each sale.
 The contract will include stipulations to ensure compliance with the best interest finding, FLUP, and statutory requirements.

 Step 6: Sale administration.
-DOF administers timber sales and conducts field inspections to ensure compliance with the final best interest finding, FLUP, timber sale contract, and applicable laws, including the Alaska Forest Resources and Practices Act and regulations (AS 41.17 and 11 AAC 95), and forest management statutes and regulations in AS 38.05 and 11 AAC 71.
+DOF will administer the timber sale and conduct field inspections to ensure compliance with the final BIF, FLUP, timber sale contract, and applicable laws, including the Alaska Forest Resources and Practices Act and regulations (AS 41.17 and 11 AAC 95), and forest management statutes and regulations in AS 38.05 and 11 AAC 71.